 - Publish personal information about other individuals on your agency’s social media without consent – it may be acceptable to post pictures of your friends on you own personal social media pages, but when posting for your organisation you should be respectful of an individual’s right to privacy

 - Use social media as a method of whistleblowing – each agency should have their own whistleblowing policy which will identify appropriate pathways for raising concerns about your agency outside of the organisation

 - Breach copyright – you should not repost copyrighted materials without consent as this may lead to legal action

 - Always refer to you agency’s policy on the use of social media – each agency should provide staff with guidance on what is acceptable conduct when using social media

 - Use common sense and good judgement – remember that what you post or publish may have an impact on others

 - Be respectful of others

-- Be sensible in your content – avoid posting statements, pictures or media that could be viewed as malicious, obscene, threatening, intimidating, disparaging, bullying or harassing
+- Be sensible in your content – avoid posing statements, pictures or media that could be viewed as malicious, obscene, threatening, intimidating, disparaging, bullying or harassing

 - Maintain confidentiality – do not post information which you may have obtained in the course of your duties public if this information is not already in the public domain

-Professionals entering into informal relationships with people they have had contact with in the course of their work, can increase the likelihood of ethical concern and blurring professional boundaries, as well as the potential of allegations of misconduct.
+Professionals entering into informal relationships with people they have had contact with in the course of their work (i.e. a child, young person or adult) can increase the likelihood of ethical issues, as well as the potential to open the professional to allegations of ethical breaches or misconduct.

-Professionals who receive “friend requests” from people they have had contact with in the course of their work, should decline the friend request and politely explain that is it inappropriate for them to accept the request.
+Professionals who receive “friends requests” from people they have had contact with in the course of their work, (i.e. a child, young person or adult) should not accept the friends request and politely explain that is it inappropriate for them to accept the request.

 Where can I find more information?